 The impact of MAXDEPTH.
 The best known quantum speedups for the sieving algorithm, which we consider in our cost analysis (see Subsection 5.1.1), are only mildly affected by limiting the depth of a quantum circuit, because it uses Grover search on sets of small size (compared to searching through the whole keyspace of AES).
 For the core-SVP-hardness operation estimates to match the quantum gate cost of breaking AES at the respective security levels, a quantum computer would need to support a maximum depth of 70-80.
 When limiting the maximum depth to smaller values, or when considering classical attacks, the core-SVP-hardness estimates are smaller than the gate counts for attacks against AES.
-We discuss this difference in the following.
+Recent study [5] on the concrete cost of sieving suggest that the quantum speed-ups of these algorithms are tenuous, independently of the value of MAXDEPTH.